• 36oz Silica Fiberglass Cloth Resisting 1000C for Heat Resistant System 1

 36oz Silica Fiberglass Cloth Resisting 1000C for Heat Resistant

-Q:Can glass fiber textiles be cut with scissors?
+Q:Can glass fiber textiles be used in automotive carpets?

 Q:What are the limitations of using glass fiber textile?